-8.2.1 DNA Isolation from swabs
+8.2.1 DNA Isolation from nasal swab

-For DNA isolation from swabs the following procedure is recommended: Add 200 μ l Lysis Buffer 1 into a preparation tube.
+For DNA isolation from nasal swabs the following procedure is recommended: Add 200 $\mu$ I Lysis Buffer 1 into a preparation tube.
 Insert the swab in the pre-pipetted Lysis Buffer 1 and cut or break the swab stem.
 Cap the preparation tube tightly and vortex strongly for 60 seconds.
 Heat and shake the preparation tube at 95 °C for 10 minutes in a heating block.
-Centrifuge for 1 minute at 13,000 x g and apply the supernatant as sample.
+Centrifuge for 1 minute at 12,000 rpm and apply the supernatant as sample.